 Like many publishers, NTvG traditionally focused on complete print issues first.
 Around eight to ten years ago this changed, when NTvG decided to make the shift from being a print-first organization to an online-first organization.

 The process was lengthy due to the fact that the external contributors – medical experts – were delivering content in the form of Word doc files via Editorial Manager, a de facto system for manuscript submission for scholarly journals, books and other publications.
-To transfer these articles from the Word docs to the NTvG journals, two external companies had to be involved in styling, tagging and converting the Word content into a channel neutral XML format.
+To transfer these articles from the Word docs to the NTvG journals, two external companies had to be involved in styling, tagging and converting the Word content into a channel-neutral XML format.

 Only then, this XML content could be used to publish the articles onto NTvG’s Drupal website, and to start the actual print content production in Adobe InDesign.
-The process was labour intensive and production could not be managed centrally.
+The process was labor-intensive and production could not be managed centrally.
 Also, due to an outdated setup, it was not possible to extend the XML styling.

 To be able to publish and repurpose content across multiple channels easily, NTvG clearly needed a tool that would automate the process of ingesting Word content, and at the same time provide ultimate flexibility in publishing that content to print and digital channels.